zammad/zammad-documentation/appendix/configure-env-vars.rst

 ZAMMAD_PROCESS_SCHEDULED_JOBS_WORKERS
    Allows spawning an independent process just for processing scheduled jobs like LDAP syncs.
-This can free up Zammads scheduler for other tasks when running tasks that require fairly long.
+This can free up Zammads background worker for other tasks when running tasks that require fairly long.

    | Default: **unset**
    | Maximum number of workers: ``1``

    .. danger::

-      You can disable scheduler task by setting ``ZAMMAD_PROCESS_SCHEDULED_JOBS_DISABLE``.
+      Disable processing of scheduled jobs by setting ``ZAMMAD_PROCESS_SCHEDULED_JOBS_DISABLE``.

       Doing so on productive instances will draw important parts of your